RFihobiana/Zip-Recognizer/README.md

 **Congratulations!!!** You have it now!

 # Note
-Currently, this is for Madagascar only!
+Currently, this is for Madagascar only, and this do not use *GUI* for running.
+All things is in you console. *No need* to abuse your CPU 🤩

 # Contribution
 Wanna contribute to development?